Cybersecurity

 In the case of a major cyber incident, the university's web pages and systems may be not be accessible.
 Staff and students can now visit our externally hosted CyberSecurity Hub in this instance, where up to date information will be shared.
 Please save the url in your favourites for reference in case of any emergency.

-As part of Cybersecurity Awareness Week in 2022 we spoke to some Researchers from London Met's Cyber Security Research Centre and asked them to provide expert advice for staff and students around cybersecurity.
-Please also refer to Cybersecurity Week: What are the threats facing the University, and what can be done? - London Metropolitan University for further advice.
+As part of Cybersecurity Awareness Week we spoke to researchers from London Met's Cyber Security Research Centre and asked them to provide expert advice for students and staff around cybersecurity.

 chat loading...